Best Mattress for Seniors: What to Look for if You’re Over 65

 Older folks who live with a medical condition, like obstructive sleep apnea, heart disease, or COPD, could benefit from an adjustable bed, which allows you to sleep with your head and chest slightly elevated and can help keep your airways clear.

-Adjustable beds also make it easier for people with mobility issues to get in and out of bed and change positions.
+Adjustable beds and adjustable mattresses also make it easier for people with mobility issues to get in and out of bed and change positions.
 Some adjustable beds also come with lighting under the bed to help you see where you’re going late at night.
 (Here’s how to find the best adjustable bed for you.)

 Our Best Adjustable Base